lambdagrid/dashboard/README.md

 ### Library of Bootstrap-compatible React components

 Many engineers want to write as little HTML and CSS as possible.
 To that effect, LambdaGrid has open source React components that are available for free to all users.
 The components are all Bootstrap-compatible, so you can upload a custom Bootstrap theme to make your application look exactly the way you'd like while leveraging Bootstrap's cross-browser compatibility and performance benefits.
+If desired, an engineer can build an entire app without writing any custom HTML or CSS and just adding their own custom Bootstrap theme.

 ## Emphasis on trustworthiness